davidchouse/Leaflet.NavBar/README.md

 <a name="using" />
 ## Using the plugin

 The default state for the control is just below the zoom control.
-This will allow map users to navigat forward and back in the map's view history as well as navigate to a home view.
+This will allow map users to navigate forward and back in the map's view history as well as navigate to a home view.

 ````js
 L.control.navbar().addTo(map);